Neuron: Axonal degeneration

-Neurogenesis
+Development

-Neurons are born through the process of neurogenesis, in which neural stem cells divide to produce differentiated neurons.
-Once fully differentiated neurons are formed, they are no longer capable of undergoing mitosis.
-Neurogenesis primarily occurs in the embryo of most organisms.
+Neurons develop through the process of neurogenesis, in which neural stem cells divide to produce differentiated neurons.
+Once fully differentiated they are no longer capable of undergoing mitosis.
+Neurogenesis primarily occurs during embryonic development.

+Neurons initially develop from the neural tube in the embryo.
+The neural tube has three layers – a ventricular zone, an intermediate zone, and a marginal zone.
+The ventricular zone surrounds the tube's central canal and becomes the ependyma.
+Dividing cells of the ventricular zone form the intermediate zone which stretches to the outermost layer of the neural tube called the pial layer.
+The gray matter of the brain is derived from the intermediate zone.
+The extensions of the neurons in the intermediate zone make up the marginal zone when myelinated becomes the brain's white matter.

+Differentiation of the neurons is ordered by their size.
+Large motor neurons are first.
+Smaller sensory neurons together with glial cell differentiate at birth.

-Adult neurogenesis can occur and studies of the age of human neurons suggest that this process occurs only for a minority of cells, and that the vast majority of neurons in the neocortex forms before birth and persists without replacement.
+Adult neurogenesis can occur and studies of the age of human neurons suggest that this process occurs only for a minority of cells and that the vast majority of neurons in the neocortex form before birth and persist without replacement.
 The extent to which adult neurogenesis exists in humans, and its contribution to cognition are controversial, with conflicting reports published in 2018.

-The body contains a variety of stem cell types that have the capacity to differentiate into neurons.
+The body contains a variety of stem cell types that can differentiate into neurons.
 Researchers found a way to transform human skin cells into nerve cells using transdifferentiation, in which "cells are forced to adopt new identities".

 During neurogenesis in the mammalian brain, progenitor and stem cells progress from proliferative divisions to differentiative divisions.
 This progression leads to the neurons and glia that populate cortical layers.
 Epigenetic modifications play a key role in regulating gene expression in differentiating neural stem cells, and are critical for cell fate determination in the developing and adult mammalian brain.
 Epigenetic modifications include DNA cytosine methylation to form 5-methylcytosine and 5-methylcytosine demethylation.
-These modifications are critical for cell fate determination in the developing and adult mammalian brain.
 DNA cytosine methylation is catalyzed by DNA methyltransferases (DNMTs).
 Methylcytosine demethylation is catalyzed in several stages by TET enzymes that carry out oxidative reactions (e.g. 5-methylcytosine to 5-hydroxymethylcytosine) and enzymes of the DNA base excision repair (BER) pathway.